ben31w/lift-log/README.md

 so far.

 ## TODOs
+- Make the display responsive/nice across all screen resolutions.
+  It looks nice on my machine... but not others, depending on resolution.
 - Allow user to import sets directly from Apple Notes
   - Start off assuming the app is run on macOS...
   - Maybe it's possible to containerize the app in macOS.